gao-lab/SLE-ImmuneAtlas/README.md

 ## Setup environment

 ### R env
-We use `R-4.1.3`, and record the all R packages and their version in `renv.lock` file.
-To reproduce the environment, just run
+We use `R-4.2.1`, and record the all used R packages and their version in `renv.lock` file.
+To reproduce our environment, just run

 ```R
 install.packages("renv")